Emanant and emergent symmetry-topological-order from low-energy spectrum: representation of SPT and its connection to Spin Chain

 \section{$SO(4)$ representation of $2d$ SPT and its connection to $1d$ Spin Chain}

-Our numerical calculation for spin-$\frac12$ Heisenberg chain reveals an emergent $S_4$ symmetry, in additional to the SO(3) spin rotation and translation symmetry.
+Our numerical calculation for spin-$\frac12$ Heisenberg chain reveals an emergent $S_4$ symmetry since the $S_4$ automorphism of $D_8$ quantum double which leaves the symmetry boundary \eqref{eq:Sym boundary Heisenberg}.
 This emergent $S_4$ symmetry suggests an emergent $SO(4)$ symmetry of the spin-$\frac12$ Heisenberg chain.

-To see the emergent $SO(4)$ symmetry, here we mostly follow the nonlinear $\si$-model (NL$\si$M) description of a class of SPT states in Ref.~\cite{ashvinsenthil,xusenthil,xuclass}.
-For those $2d$ SPT states, this description has a manifest maximal ``parent" $SO(4)$ symmetry.
-Many SPT states can be viewed as descendants of this description.
-We will draw connection of the $1d$ boundary of the SPT state to spin-1/2 chain.
+To see the emergent $SO(4)$ symmetry, here we mostly follow the nonlinear $\si$-model (NL$\si$M) description of a class of SPT states in two-dimensional ($2d$) space, see Refs.~\cite{ashvinsenthil,xusenthil,xuclass}.
+For these SPT states, the NL$\si$M description has a maximal ``parent" $SO(4)$ symmetry such that various SPT states can be viewed as its descendants.
+We will connect the one-dimensional ($1d$) boundary of the parent SPT state to the spin-1/2 Heisenberg chain.

-The bulk description of the $SO(4)$ SPT state is
+The $2d$ bulk description of the $SO(4)$ SPT state is

 Here $\vec{\phi} = (\phi_1, \phi_2, \phi_3, \phi_4)$ is a unit ${SO}(4)$ vector.
 The $1d$ boundary of this state is (see also \cite{AffleckHaldane87})